Contact

 Socials

 My name is Beth.
 I am an avid women's football fan and journalist.
 I write pieces for this blog and other publications.
 I have been to many games, including my first ever Euro.
 I am also available for freelance work.
-I have done pieces for The Times, EA Sport, City.AM, The Mirrors monthly women's football magazine, The FA Nations League and so much more.
+I have done pieces for The Times, The Guardian, EA Sport, City.AM, The Mirrors monthly women's football magazine, The FA Nations League and so much more.

 Contact me at - Beth.womensfootball@gmail.com